nunit/docs/docs/articles/nunit/running-tests/NUnitLite-Runner.md

 return new AutoRun().Execute(args);
 ```

-If you don't use top level statements, then just create a standard main routine with the same code.
+If you don't use top-level statements, then just create a standard main routine with the same code.

 * Execute your test application in order to run the tests.